 Lowest Floor.
 The lowest floor of the lowest enclosed area, including the basement, of a building.
 An unfinished or flood resistant enclosure, usable solely for parking, building access, or storage, in an area other than a basement, is not considered a building’s lowest floor, provided that it does not place the building in violation of the non-elevation design requirements.

+Lumber Mill/Sawmill/Wood Processing Plant.
+A facility where logs are cut into lumber.

+Machine Shop.
+A workshop in which work is machined to size and assembled.
+Includes auto and small engine repair.

+Manufacturing.
+Any manufacturing, processing, energy production, storing, assembling, testing and similar uses.

 Manufactured Home.
 See Franklin County Ordinances 1998-1 and 1999-4.

 Manufactured Home Park.
 See Franklin County Ordinances 1998-1 and 1999-4.